 However, you might prefer this posture support since it has convenient front strap closures.

-FAQs on Broken Clavicle Brace
+FAQs on this Broken Clavicle Brace

 - What conditions / injuries does this collar bone wrap treat?
 It can help with many sources of clavicle and shoulder pain, including a broken collarbone, a separated shoulder (AC joint separation), a dislocated shoulder, or a sternum fracture.